Burke and Wills expedition: Background

-Gold was discovered in Victoria in 1851 and the subsequent gold rush led to a huge influx of migrants, with the local population increasing from 29,000 in 1851 to 139,916 in 1861 (Sydney had 93,686 at the time).
-The colony became very wealthy and Melbourne grew rapidly to become Australia's largest city and the second largest city of the British Empire.
+In 1851, gold was discovered in what was then the Colony of Victoria.
+The subsequent gold rush led to a huge influx of migrants, with the local population increasing from 29,000 in 1851 to 139,916 in 1861 (Sydney had 93,686 at the time).
+As a result, Melbourne rapidly grew to become Australia's largest city and the second largest city of the British Empire.
 The boom lasted forty years and ushered in the era known as "marvellous Melbourne".

 The influx of educated gold seekers from England, Ireland and Germany led to rapid growth of schools, churches, learned societies, libraries and art galleries.
 The University of Melbourne was founded in 1855 and the State Library of Victoria in 1856.
-The Philosophical Institute of Victoria was founded in 1854 and became the Royal Society of Victoria after receiving a Royal Charter in 1859.
+The Philosophical Institute of Victoria was founded in 1854 and became the Royal Society of Victoria (RSV) after receiving a Royal Charter in 1859.

-By 1855 there was speculation about possible routes for the Australian Overland Telegraph Line to connect Australia to the new telegraph cable in Java and then Europe.
-There was fierce competition between the colonies over the route with governments recognising the economic benefits that would result from becoming the centre of the telegraph network.
+By 1855 there was speculation about possible routes for the Australian Overland Telegraph Line to connect Australia to the new telegraph cable in Java, then part of the Dutch East Indies, and then Europe.
+There was fierce competition between the colonies over the hypothetical route, with governments recognising the economic benefits that would result from becoming the centre of the telegraph network.
 A number of routes were considered including Ceylon to Albany in Western Australia, or Java to the north coast of Australia and then either onto east coast, or south through the centre of the continent to Adelaide.
 The Government of Victoria organised the Burke and Wills expedition to cross the continent in 1860.
 The Government of South Australia offered a reward of £2000 to encourage an expedition to find a route between South Australia and the north coast.